Travelling with animals

 Obligation to declare pet animals under customs law

 In the case of pet animals, customs will carry out the necessary checks.
 All pets must always be declared unprompted to the customs office – in Austria at the airports of Vienna, Linz, Salzburg, Innsbruck, Graz and Klagenfurt – when entering the country, with presentation of the animal health certificate or pet passport and any other documents necessary for carrying out the prescribed checks.

 This also applies to those pet animals for which no special documents are required!
 At these airports therefore the so-called “green channel” (specially designated exit for travellers who do not import goods to be declared) may not be used, but the so-called “red channel” (specially designated exit for travellers who import goods to be declared) must always be used.

-This declaration obligation does not apply to entries from EU Member States and the following third countries: Andorra, the Faroe Islands, Gibraltar, Greenland, Iceland, Liechtenstein, Monaco, Norway, San Marino, Switzerland, Vatican City and the United Kingdom of Great Britain and Northern Ireland.
+This declaration obligation does not apply to entries from EU Member States and the following third countries: Andorra, the Faroe Islands, Gibraltar, Greenland, Iceland, Liechtenstein, Monaco, Norway, San Marino, Switzerland, Vatican City and Northern Ireland.
 Even if there is no obligation from these states to provide a declaration obligation for pet animals, the customs authorities are nevertheless entitled to carry out random checks with regard to compliance with the veterinary regulations for pet animals.

 Non-observance of this declaration obligation may result in consequences under fiscal and penal law!